Invasion of Naples (1806): Maida

-Leaving garrisons at Reggio and Scilla, Reynier marched north, picking up troops as he went.
+Leaving garrisons at Reggio and Scilla, Reynier marched north, picking up troops.
 By 3 July, he assembled 6,440 soldiers near Maida, south of Sant'Eufemia.
 Verdier's division was somewhere to the north, much too far away to reach the field.
 When Stuart got news of the French presence, he called in his outposts at Sant'Eufemia and Nicastro.
-The British general mistakenly believed that he outnumbered his adversary.
+The British general mistakenly believed he outnumbered his adversary.
 Stuart's seaside camp was supported by Smith's warships anchored inshore.
 However, some British soldiers were already down with malaria.
 Leaving 16 officers and 271 men of de Watteville's Swiss Regiment to guard the camp, Stuart marched to the south down the beach.
 Spotting this maneuver from his hilltop position near Maida, Reynier set his force in motion to attack the British force.
 He gauged that his advance would strike his enemies at the mouth of the Amato River.
 Seeing the French approach, Stuart halted his column, faced his troops inland, and moved forward to meet the French.
 The battleground was in a scrub-covered plain on the north side of the swampy Amato River.
-Whereas Stuart's force was in echelon with his right leading, Reynier's division was in echelon with his left leading.
+Whereas Stuart's force was in the echelon with his right leading, Reynier's division was in the echelon with his left leading.
 Therefore, the British right and the French left became engaged first.

 In the Battle of Maida on 4 July 1806, Reynier had three brigades on the field, led by Generals of Brigade Compère, Luigi Gaspare Peyri, and Antoine Digonet.
 Compère led two battalions each of the 1st Light (1,810) and 42nd Line Infantry Regiments (1,046).
 Peyri's brigade included two battalions of the 1st Polish Legion (937) and the 1st Battalion of the 4th Swiss Regiment (630).
 Digonet commanded two battalions of the 23rd Light Infantry Regiment (1,266), four squadrons of the 9th Chasseurs à Cheval (328), and several 6-pound foot and 3-pound horse artillery pieces (112).
-On the French side, the 1st Light and 42nd Line were on the left with the 42nd echeloned to the right and rear of the 1st, Peyri in the center, and Digonet on the right.
-On the British side, Kempt was on the right, Acland in the center, Cole on the left with the artillery, and Oswald in the rear.
+On the French side, the 1st Light and 42nd Line were on the left, with the 42nd echeloned to the right and rear of the 1st, Peyri in the center, and Digonet on the right.
+On the British side, Kempt was on the right, Acland was in the center, Cole was on the left with the artillery, and Oswald was in the rear.
 The British had three cannons while the French had four.